A stochastic analysis of greedy routing in a spatially dependent sensor network: Future work

 \section{Future work}

 In realistic settings, the constant node density assumption may often not be appropriate.
-Under the spatially-dependent model, the density function was chosen such that it was simple enough for analytic and asymptotic means, while still being a plausible node placement scenario.
-Other suggestions exist such as the node density decaying exponentially or according to some power of the sink distance.
+Under the spatially dependent model, the density function was chosen such that it was simple enough for obtaining analytic and asymptotic means, while still being a plausible node placement scenario.
+Other suggestions exist such as the node density decaying exponentially or according to some inverse power of the sink distance.

 Furthermore, under our model the sink was located at the maximum of the node density.
 Placing the sink at an arbitrary point in the sensor field results in the node density being dependent on the sink angle.
 This is an additional increase in the complexity of the density function.
 Moreover, the angle of an individual node would not be a uniformly distributed random variable, thus importance sampling might be needed when integrating over the angle domains.
 Consequently, these suggestions may result in analytic and asymptotic mean measures that can be used to model more realistic node deployment models.